-Her repertoire of spells flashed across Gwen's mind, begging for one with relevant utility.
-None of her spells had sufficient AOE potential to clear millions of minuscule insects at once, that was one of the fundamental fallacies of the Lightning Element.
-Gwen cursed - If Yue had been here...
+As for Gwen, her repertoire of spells flashed across her mind.
+To her chagrin, none of her Invoations had sufficient AOE potential to clear millions of minuscule insects at once, that was one of the fundamental fallacies of the Lightning Element.

 A slithering serpent slipped from a dark tear in thin air.

 "Drop and roll!"

 Caliban dived into the tidal wave of ants and began to roll like a child amongst the sea spray.
 Now almost a meter and a half in length, it carved a path through the ants.
 Curiously, the swarm seemed to know instinctively that the Void-filled Caliban wasn't food, and so parted from the slithering thing as though it was Void-Moses parting the ant sea.

 Just as Gwen felt her chest fill with hope, a writhing sphere of ants, taking advantage of the height offered by the foliage, began to rain upon them, blooming into vicious sacks of acid and venom as they landed suicidally on the Mage's Shields.
 With the shimmering of their expanded Mana Shields, the Mage's progress became even slower, becoming impeded by the flickering of one another's projected, semi-spherical buffers as they tried to escape the swarm.

 "We have to fight this out!"
 Jonas commanded them.
 "Watch for friendly fire, AOE at will.
 Taj!
 Explosive Warding Glyph!
 Maximum range centred on you!"